 Standard SEO focuses on factors like backlinks, keyword optimization, and site structure.
 QDF adds the crucial element of time to this equation.
 Ahrefs points out that freshness is determined by factors like publication date, update frequency, and the type of content changes.
 This means that even content with a strong history might be outranked by newer content when a related topic gains traction.
 A surge in interest can trigger QDF, pushing fresh perspectives to the top of search results.
 Rankstar explains how a sudden increase in a topic’s relevance and traffic activates QDF.
 This shift prioritizes recent content during periods of heightened public interest.
 Staying on top of trends and publishing timely content becomes essential for capturing this QDF boost.

-Why time matters for QDF
+Why Timing Is Critical for QDF

 Time is of the essence when it comes to Query Deserves Freshness (QDF).
 This Google algorithm prioritizes recent content for specific search queries, making the timing of your publications crucial for ranking well.
 Understanding why fresh content matters and which queries trigger QDF can significantly impact your SEO strategy.